crdpa/site/static/posts/2022-04-28 - building the blog part 2.md

 ## Archive

-For the blog page, i needed two informations.
+For the blog archive page, i needed two values.
 The list of posts and the list of all tags available for filtering.

 The problem is that the executeTemplate function can only receive a single value.
 I would have to choose between the slice of posts or the slice of tags, but there is a way around this.